Pete Seeger Came From Folk Music

 The Almanacs disbanded after the U.S. entered World War II and Seeger teamed up with fellow Almanac Singer Lee Hays, with whom he penned the famous song "If I Had a Hammer" (perhaps most famously covered more than a decade later by Peter, Paul & Mary), among other tunes that have become deeply entrenched in the American folk music vernacular.
 Together, Seeger, Hays, Fred Hellerman and Ronnie Gilbert rose to great popularity as the Weavers.
 They had a hit with "Goodnight Irene," a song previously popularized by Leadbelly, but were blacklisted during the McCarthy Era, after Seeger refused to testify in front of the House Committee on Un-American Activities.

-His release, At 89 (compare prices) was highly praised by critics and fans alike, and he continues to perform and facilitate sing-alongs whenever possible right up until he died.
+His release, At 89 () was highly praised by critics and fans alike, and he continued to perform and facilitate sing-alongs whenever possible right up until he died.
 In fact, a week or two before his death, he organized a parade and singalong to honor the life of Martin Luther King.
 He performed at the inauguration of President Barack Obama and appeared at an enormous event at Madison Square Garden in honor of his 90th birthday on May 3, 2009.
 When Seeger died in January, 2014, the media seemed to stop for a day to recognize his extraordinary contributions, not just to American folk music, but also the pursuit of social justice and environmentalism - all legacies he's left to future generations of folksingers.